-The DSM-5 criteria indicates that a person must have at least 2 of the following for a given substance within the same 12-month period:
+The person must have at least two of the following for a given substance within the same 12-month period:

-- Spending a large amount of time using a substance, recovering from it, or doing whatever you need to do to get it
+- Spending a large amount of time using a substance, recovering from it, or doing whatever is needed to obtain it.

-- Craving, or a strong desire to use alcohol or another substance
+- Craving, a strong desire to use alcohol or another substance.

-- Continuing the use of a substance despite problems caused or worsened by it–(1) in areas of mental (e.g., blackouts, anxiety) or physical health, or (2) in social relationships (e.g., using a substance despite people’s objections or it causing fights or arguments)
+- Continuing the use of a substance despite problems caused or worsened by it — (1) in areas of mental (e.g., blackouts, anxiety) or physical health; or (2) in relationships (e.g., using a substance despite people’s objections or it causing fights or arguments).

-- Experiencing withdrawal symptoms (e.g., anxiety, irritability, fatigue, nausea/vomiting, hand tremor or seizure for alcohol) after stopping use
+- Experiencing withdrawal symptoms (e.g., anxiety, irritability, fatigue, nausea/vomiting, hand tremor or seizure in the case of alcohol) after stopping use.

 Severity and Specifiers